saowwapark/inCNV/README.md

 # inCNV

-inCNV is a web application being efficient to accept multiple CNV-tool results as input, integrate and prioritize captured CNVs with user-friendly interface.
+inCNV is a web-based application being efficient to accept multiple CNV-tool results as input, integrate and prioritize captured CNVs with user-friendly interface.
 It can help users analyze the importance of captured CNVs by annotating CNVs with genetic data from Ensembl, Database of Genomic Variants (DGV), ClinVar and Online Mendelian Inheritance in Man (OMIM).
 Moreover, users can select interesting CNVs and export them as a plain text format to do further experimentally bio wet lab.

-The installed inCNV on the localhost will then automatically send a request to get the data sources provided at https://github.com/saowwapark/inCNV-datasource in order to configure the initial database and other data sources of the system.

 inCNV devide analyses into 2 categories: (1) Individual sample analysis, (2) Multiple sample analysis